-The “Rock-Paper-Scissors” team activity is a simple yet engaging game that has been used for centuries to settle disputes, make decisions, and even as a fun pastime.
+The “Rock-Paper-Scissors” team activity is a simple yet engaging game used for centuries to settle disputes, make decisions, and even as a fun pastime.

 In recent years, it has found its way into the corporate world as a free team-building activity or a free training icebreaker.

-The game’s simplicity, combined with its ability to foster communication, quick decision-making, and strategic thinking, makes it an excellent tool for enhancing team dynamics.
+The game’s simplicity and ability to foster communication, quick decision-making, and strategic thinking make it an excellent tool for enhancing team dynamics.

 Definitions

-• Team Activity: An organized effort where members of a team participate together to achieve a common goal.
+- Team Activity: An organized effort where team members participate together to achieve a common goal.

 Why a “Rock-Paper-Scissors” Team Activity in the Workplace Matters